-1.9.3.1.
+- 1.9.3.1.
 Contractor shall include, within the Operating and Maintenance Manual organizational structure for each system, equipment item, or material, an executed copy of the specified warranty/guarantee with warranty effective dates covering that particular system, equipment item, or material.
-Contractor shall include the manufacturer's warranty as specified and the installing subcontractor's and supplier's guarantee for workmanship and system operation.

-1.9.4.
-Requirements For Close-Out Manual

-- 1.9.4.1.
-The Close-Out Manual shall include, but is not limited to, the following: - 1.9.4.1.1.
-Commissioning documentation, pre-functional and functional check lists and forms (where commissioning is scheduled). - 1.9.4.1.2.
+Contractor shall include the manufacturer's warranty as specified and the installing subcontractor's and supplier's guarantee for workmanship and system operation. - 1.9.4.
+Requirements For Close-Out Manual - 1.9.4.1.
+The Project Close-Out Manual shall include, but is not limited to, the following: - 1.9.4.1.1.
+Commissioning documentation, pre-functional and functional check lists and forms (where commissioning process was included in the project). - 1.9.4.1.2.
 Final air balance reports produced by the Test, Adjust, and Balance Firm. - 1.9.4.1.3.
-Completed Valve Schedule and Fire, Fire/Smoke and Smoke Damper Schedule - 1.9.4.1.4.
-Owner Demonstration / Training Reports: Contractor shall furnish Training Plan and - 1.9.4.1.5.
-Documentation of Board's personnel training regarding operation of systems.
-Contractor shall include identification of parties receiving training and date(s) of such training. - 1.9.4.1.6.
-Electrical Test Reports (including factory tests and settings). - 1.9.4.1.7.
-Miscellaneous Equipment Test Reports (including factory tests and settings). - 1.9.4.1.8.
-HVAC Calibration Reports (including duct testing reports). - 1.9.4.1.9.
-Fire Alarm Test Reports. - 1.9.4.1.10.
-Piping Test Reports. - 1.9.4.1.11.
-Sewer Video Log. - 1.9.4.1.12.
-Code-required Certifications as described within Technical Specifications. - 1.9.4.1.13.
-Material Safety Data Sheets (MSDS) for any and all products incorporated into the Project.

-1.9.5.
-Miscellaneous Close-out Documents.
+Completed Valve Schedule and Fire, Fire/Smoke and Smoke Damper Schedule (as applicable to the project) - 1.9.4.1.4.
+Board Demonstration / Training Reports: Contractor shall furnish Training Plan and Documentation of Board's personnel training regarding operation of systems.
+Contractor shall include identification of parties receiving training and date(s) of such training. - 1.9.4.1.5.
+Electrical Test Reports (including factory tests and settings). - 1.9.4.1.6.
+Miscellaneous Equipment Test Reports (including factory tests and settings). - 1.9.4.1.7.
+HVAC Calibration Reports (including duct testing reports). - 1.9.4.1.8.
+Fire Alarm Test Reports. - 1.9.4.1.9.
+Piping Pressure and Integrity Test Reports (as applicable to the project). - 1.9.4.1.10.
+Ductwork Leakage Test Results (as applicable to the project) - 1.9.4.1.11.
+Sewer Video Log (as applicable to the project). - 1.9.4.1.12.
+Code-required Inspections Certifications by Authorities Having Jurisdiction, as described within Technical Specifications. - 1.9.4.1.13.
+Material Safety Data Sheets (MSDS) for any and all products incorporated into the Project. - 1.9.5.
+Miscellaneous Close-out Documents. - 1.9.5.1.

-- 1.9.5.1.
 Contractor shall provide categories of requirements resulting in miscellaneous work records including, but not be limited to, the following: - 1.9.5.1.1.
 Required field records on excavations, foundations, underground construction, wells and similar work. - 1.9.5.1.2.
 Accurate survey showing locations and elevations of underground lines, including invert elevations of drainage piping.
-Surveys establishing lines and levels of building. - 1.9.5.1.3.
+Surveys establishing lines and levels of building.

+- 1.9.5.1.3.
 Certifications received in lieu of labels on products and similar record documentation. - 1.9.5.1.4.
-Testing and qualification of tradesmen.
+Testing and qualification of tradesmen. - 1.9.5.1.5.

-- 1.9.5.1.5.
 Documented qualification of installation firms. - 1.9.5.1.6.
 Materials testing reports. - 1.9.5.1.7.
 Final inspection Punch-list and deficiency corrections. - 1.9.5.1.8.
 All original, signed Project warranties and guarantees.